 Who was David Ferrie?
 That’s a question that could take you down some very deep internet rabbit holes.
 But the short answer is that he was a pilot who New Orleans District Attorney Jim Garrison (Kevin Costner in JFK) investigated to see if he was part of a plot to kill the president.
 Garrison’s investigators believed Ferrie knew Lee Harvey Oswald.
 Ferrie, who died in 1967 at the age of 48, denied knowing Oswald or anything about a plot to kill Kennedy, and was never charged in any plot.
 (He was, however, twice arrested on “morals charges.”)

 David Ferrie also had the notable physical characteristics of wearing a toupee and fake eyebrows because of a skin condition that caused his hair to fall out.
 (David Ferrie is played by Louis Vanaria, in full fake-eyebrows mode, in The Irishman.)

 If you haven’t seen The Irishman, you may be wondering why JFK has anything to do with a movie about the death of mob boss Jimmy Hoffa.
 The answer is that Hoffa, in the film and in real life, detested the president’s brother, Robert F. Kennedy, who was JFK’s attorney general, hellbent on busting the mafia and Hoffa.
 Hoffa knew that if anything were to happen to the president, then Bobby (or “Booby,” as Hoffa called him) would be, to use his words, “just another lawyer.”

-The Irishman is now in theaters and on Netflix.
+The Irishman is now on Netflix.